Oliver Berger | Fri, 29 Mar 2019

 As with many of our customers, PennyMac use CloudHealth as the analytics platform to get visibility on resource usage and waste.
 They then plan resource policies/rules that are programmed in the GorillaStack Rules Engine and automate the process, so they can spend their time on core business issues.

-Given PennyMac is in the Financial Services industry, their Finance team needs to know that cloud costs are optimised and governed.
+Given PennyMac is in the Financial Services industry, their Finance team needs to know that cloud costs are optimized and governed.

-The GorillaStack Rules Engine is generating material savings by optimising resource runtime and cleanup which makes for a very positive relationship between IT and Finance.
+The GorillaStack Rules Engine is generating material savings by optimizing resource runtime and cleanup which makes for a very positive relationship between IT and Finance.

 Data collected from an eight month period in 2018 starting with the platform going live in their environment showed a net savings of 36% for the cloud accounts attached to GorillaStack.